jakka351/can0swc/README.md

    ### Work in progress ###
   Basic python script that filters for a specific can id and then listens for specific data frames from that can id, then does an action.
-CANbus data used is for a mk1 fg falcon and is yet to be tested in vehicle yet due to HL and VP being C.
+CANbus data used is for a mk1 fg falcon and android auto/opendash

   ### can0swc - steering wheel media buttons ###
   listens for the can frame specific to the swc button and then emits a keyboard press defined start of script
+  set up for

    ### can0hvac - air conditioner status printer & controller ####
    started today

   ### Dependencies ###
-  python-can (sudo apt install python-can)
-  keyboard()
+  python3
   uinput
+  evdev
+  python3-can
+  keyboard
+  can-utils
+  libsocketcan2
+  libsocketcan-dev

   ### Hardware ###